wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase5.md

 # Line of Business Application Workload Phase 5: Create the availability group and add the application databases

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the classic deployment model.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.

 In this final phase of deploying a high-availability line of business application in Azure infrastructure services, you create a new SQL Server AlwaysOn Availability Group and add the databases of the application.

-See [Deploy a high-availability line of business application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview) for all of the phases.
+See [Deploy a high-availability line of business application in Azure](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-overview/) for all of the phases.

 ## Create the Availability Group and add databases